timwilliate/engineering-blog/_posts/2015-07-29-implicit-conversions.md

 extra_css:
   - implicits-intro.css
 ---
+This is the third post in our series on implicits.
+You can find the earlier posts [here](http://engineering.monsanto.com/2015/05/14/implicits-intro/) and [here](http://engineering.monsanto.com/2015/06/15/implicits-futures/)

 Views, also called implicit conversions, are a powerful and dangerous friend.
 They are useful for avoiding boilerplate, but used improperly they lead to confusion.